jimmielin/cs205-spring-20-final/docs/index.md

 ### Reproducibility Information
 #### SLURM-based on Harvard Cannon
+The memory-light case is conducted on huce_cascade partition of Cannon, which belongs to the Harvard University Center for the Environment (HUCE).
+This partition is comprised of 2880 cores of water cooled Intel Cascade Lake, each node has 48 cores and 192 GB of RAM.
+Subject to requeue by huce_cascade_priority.
+A document for this partition can be found at https://docs.rc.fas.harvard.edu/kb/huce-partitions/.

 #### SLURM-based on AWS Cloud
 Please refer to the [STILT on AWS - ParallelCluster workflow document](https://github.com/jimmielin/cs205-spring-20-final/blob/master/docs/stilt_aws_slurm_workflow.md).
 The primary elements of the set up include: